vv9k/AIrtifex/README.md

 ## Building and Running the Project

+Default username and password to API are both `admin`.

 ### API with Sqlite

 To build and run the project using SQLite as the database, follow these steps: